-Electricity

-Repair Category 2 Notes The electrical system appears of considerable age with mixed era switchgear and fuseboards noted.
-No recent testing was noted.
+Electricity Repair category 1 Notes The electrical system appears largely original to the property's construction.
+No recent electrical testing noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IFT regulations.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.